Buitragox/kusafiles/README.md

 I had this issue where apps where not showing up as media players sometimes.
 The culprit was **wofi**.
 When I launched apps with the terminal or by running the .desktop file directly with `dex` it worked perfectly.

-wofi sometimes launches apps with different environment variables for some reason, one of these variables is the `DBUS_SESSION_BUS_ADDRESS`. wofi used a different bus address just because?
+wofi sometimes launches apps with different environment variables for some reason.
+One of these variables is the `DBUS_SESSION_BUS_ADDRESS`, which I think is related to the media player control. wofi used a different bus address just because?

-To test this, you can change the .desktop file (usually located at `/usr/share/applications`) of the application (for example firefox):
+To test this, you can change the .desktop file (usually located at `/usr/share/applications`) of the application.
+Example with Firefox:
 ```
 Exec=sh -c "env > /tmp/env_wofi.txt && /usr/lib/firefox/firefox %u"
 ```
-Then you can open the file (`vim /tmp/env_wofi.txt`) and check the env variables.
+Run the program (in this case Firefox), open the file (`vim /tmp/env_wofi.txt`) and check the env variables.
 Run `env` in another terminal and compare if `DBUS_SESSION_BUS_ADDRESS` is different.

 You could try to fix it by adding the env variables to the Exec field of the .desktop file or something else.
 I honestly didn't try to fix it.
 At this point wofi gave me so many random problems that I gave up and installed [rofi-wayland](https://archlinux.org/packages/extra/x86_64/rofi-wayland/).

 ### Fix opera not playing video on X/Reddit/Twitch/etc
 Issue where you can play video on some websites with opera (installed with yay).
 Apparently opera installed with snap does not have this issue.